getsenic/nuimo-linux-python/README.md

 The Nuimo Python SDK for Linux allows you to integrate your Nuimo(s) into any type of Linux application or script that can execute Python code.

 ## Prerequisites
-The Nuimo SDK requires [Python 3](https://www.python.org) and a recent installation of [BlueZ](http://www.bluez.org/).
+The Nuimo SDK requires [Python 3.5+](https://www.python.org) and a recent installation of [BlueZ](http://www.bluez.org/).
 It is tested to work fine with BlueZ 5.43, slightly older versions should however work, too.

 ## Installation
 These instructions assume a Debian-based Linux.

-On Linux the [Bluez](http://www.bluez.org/) library is necessary to access your built-in Bluetooth controller or Bluetooth USB dongle.
+On Linux the [BlueZ](http://www.bluez.org/) library is necessary to access your built-in Bluetooth controller or Bluetooth USB dongle.
 Some Linux distributions provide a more up-to-date BlueZ package, some other distributions only install older versions that don't implement all Bluetooth features needed for this SDK.
-In those cases you want to either update BlueY or build it from sources.
+In those cases you want to either update BlueZ or build it from sources.

 ### Updating/installing BlueZ via apt-get